-- Follow the recipe above through step six.
+- Follow the pumpkin wine recipe through step six.

 - At three weeks, rack the wine.
-Dissolve 1/2 cup of sugar in one cup of a dry white wine, such as Chardonnay or Riesling.
+Dissolve ½ cup of sugar in 1 cup of a dry white wine, such as Chardonnay or Riesling.
 Add to the wine in the fermenter.
 Airlock.

 - Repeat step 2 every six weeks until adding the sugar no longer causes the wine to bubble and ferment, two or three times.

 - Continue racking every three months for the remainder of the year (so the wine will be ready to bottle one year from when you started).

 Dry or Sweet Pumpkin Pie Spice Wine Recipe Variation

 Looking for a recipe that has more pumpkin pie spice?
 You can vary the pumpkin wine or sweet pumpkin wine recipes by adding more spices in step 1.
 Add the spices the recipe calls for and also add:

 - 1 whole nutmeg

 You can also use butternut squash or another winter squash to make any of the above recipes.
 To do so, replace the grated pumpkin with an equal amount of grated winter squash.

 Treat pumpkin wine as you would any fruit or white wine.